IamXDeepak/react_todolist_app/README.md

 # Getting Started with Create React App

+## Storing and retriving the data

+I can create a json server to store and retrive the data

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-##using Data

-I can create a json server to store and retrive the data

 ## Available Scripts